 Do Cape Town couriers deliver on Saturdays?

-Saturday delivery is offered by most major Cape Town couriers as a paid premium, usually 50 to 100 percent above weekday rates.
-Sunday delivery is rare and treated as urgent same-day rather than overnight.
+Saturday delivery is offered by most major Cape Town couriers as a paid after-hours surcharge on top of the standard rate.
+Sunday and public-holiday delivery carries a higher surcharge again and is treated as urgent rather than standard overnight.

 The Bottom Line for Cape Town Businesses

-The right courier company for your Cape Town business depends on what you ship, where you ship it, and how often.
+The right courier service in Cape Town depends on what you ship, where you ship it, and how often.
 Headline price matters far less than coverage of your specific addresses, airport cut-off timing, and how the courier handles your fragile or specialist freight.
 Test two or three couriers in parallel for a month before committing to a contract.
+South African consumers and businesses also have recourse through the Consumer Goods and Services Ombud if a courier repeatedly fails to deliver on a paid service, which is worth knowing before you sign an SLA.

-NIGHTWING operates in Cape Town from our Airport City office, with our own Western Cape drivers and our own vehicles.
-We handle overnight courier from Cape Town to all main centres, same-day intra-metro delivery, warehousing, distribution and full contract logistics from one supplier — useful for growing Cape Town businesses that want to consolidate logistics relationships.
+NIGHTWING runs courier service in Cape Town from our Airport City office, with our own Western Cape drivers and our own vehicles.
+We handle overnight courier from Cape Town to all main centres, same-day intra-metro delivery, warehousing, distribution and full contract logistics from one supplier, which is useful for growing Cape Town businesses that want to consolidate logistics relationships.